 (1) Deliberate practice: This technique is at the heart of mastery.
-It’s focusing in the now and the mechanics of the process of whatever you are doing rather than the results.
+It’s focusing on the now and the mechanics of the process of whatever you are doing rather than the results.
 It’s a very Zen, and mindful approach.
-Focus on improving on every step of the process rather than the result.
+Focus on improving every step of the process rather than the result.

 (2) Modeling: look for the masters in the subject of whatever you are trying to get done or learning and model their behavior and techniques.
 Then, as William James used to write about “act as if”.
 Combining these powerful techniques, you will be plowing through tasks at unstoppable speeds.

 Remember: tasks are what objectives are made of and objectives are what goals are made of.
 Using Task Hacking ™ you can achieve your goals faster than ever.